droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/student-reflection-and-ownership_orig.png" alt="Ownership of Learning">
 This course is designed in a way that you will have to actively, rather than passively, engage in the course content.
 In this way, it may differ from some of your other courses.
 In particular, in this course you will need to:

-* Interact with the course material on a near daily basis (i.e., you will not be able to ignore the class for several days in a row).
+* Interact with the course material on a near daily basis (i.e., you will not be able to ignore the class for several days).
 * Multi-task material from multiple modules (i.e., you may be finishing exercises for one module while preparing for class on another module).
 * Prepare for some course content on your own prior to class.
 See [Preparation Checks](#preparation-checks) section above and [Work Outside of Class](#work-outside-of-class) section below.
 * Assess your own performance on daily exercises by comparing your answers to an answer key (which will also contain hints related to common mistakes).
-* Do more that what is required to be turned in for a grade (i.e., you will likely need more practice than the few exercises that are turned in for a grade; thus, many more exercises are provided in most modules).
+* Do more than what is required to be turned in for a grade (i.e., you will likely need more practice than the few exercises that are turned in for a grade; thus, more exercises are provided in most modules).
 * Ask for help from me (the professor) both during and outside of class.
 See [Assistance](#assistance) section above.
 * Maintain focus for an extended period of time (1.5 h for each class, 2 h for quizzes).

 ### Work Outside of Class
 <img class="img-right" src="../img/studying.jpg" alt="Studying Hours">
 As a general rule-of-thumb[^2], you are expected to spend 2-3 hours of time outside of class for each hour in class.
 This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class preparing for class, completing review and class exercises, and studying for quizzes. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
-If monitoring your phone/device is distracting you from getting your work done then you may consider enlisting the aid of apps (e.g., [Forest](https://www.forestapp.cc/)) designed to reduce distractions from devices ... see [here](https://georgehalachev.com/2019/01/15/7-apps-that-will-help-you-beat-procrastination/), [here](https://www.careercontessa.com/advice/best-apps-chronic-procrastinator/), [here](https://highschoolhints.com/6-apps-that-will-stop-your-procrastinating/), or [here](https://remotebliss.com/procrastination-apps/).
+If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/)) designed to reduce distractions from devices.[^DistractionAids]

 If you feel that you are spending too much time on some exercises or preparations because you are "stuck," then start your work earlier so that you can stop (and do other things) and make plans to see [me](#instructor--derek-ogle) or the [tutors](#tutors) for help.